 Launched in 2021 in partnership with the Staunton High School Counseling Department and Staunton City Schools, this program is open to all local high school students in the summer.
 Spring and fall spots are reserved for Staunton High School students.

-Leadership & Mentorship
+Career Exploration & Mentorship

 Farming & Sustainable Agriculture

 Personal & Community Health

 Spring and Fall: During the school year, the YLA program functions like a hands-on, outdoor academic class, held on the farm during Staunton High School’s fourth block Mentorship elective class until 5:00pm, Tuesday through Thursday, led by the Project GROWS Director of Education and education team.